icecrasher321/H2nOde/README.md

     *   http://blog.owenson.me/build-your-own-quadcopter-flight-controller/ - Drone Control (ArduPilot)
     * https://www.cooking-hacks.com/documentation/tutorials/extreme-range-lora-sx1272-module-shield-arduino-raspberry-pi-intel-galileo#step6_1 - Radio communcations (Drone to base)
     * http://www.monocilindro.com/2016/03/28/reading-gps-data-using-arduino-and-a-u-blox-neo-6m-gps-receiver/ - GPS
-    * ALL COMMUNICATION(RF) AND DATA COLLECTION CODE (for static nodes) IS PROVIDED ON THE MANUFACTURER'S WEBSITE.

 NOTE
 -----
-All the code is fully owned by the creators listed in the sources above.
-The team H2nOde does not claim ownership of any of the content in the repository.
+* All the code is fully owned by the creators listed in the sources above.
+The team H2nOde does not claim ownership of any of
+  the content in the repository.
 It serves solely as a compilation of all the code required for our project.
+* ALL COMMUNICATION(RF) AND DATA COLLECTION CODE (for static nodes) IS PROVIDED ON THE MANUFACTURER'S WEBSITE and is therefore not included in this repository.